 Do not allow the hull antifouling paint to contact the outboard motor.
 Most antifouling paints designed for hull bottoms contain copper and can cause severe galvanic corrosion damage to the motor.
-Always leave at least a 1" barrier between the hull bottom paint and outboard motor.
+Always leave at least a 1" barrier between the hull bottom paint and outboard motors.

-CAUTION IN CAUTION IN CAUTION IN CAUTION IN CAUTION IN CAUTION IN CAUTOR SAND SAND TO SCUFF THE GELCOAT SURFACE.
+SANDBLASTING THE HULL BOTTOM WILL DAMAGE THE FIBERGLASS.
+USE A FIBERGLASS WAX REMOVER AND SAND TO SCUFF THE GELCOAT SURFACE.
 THE INSTRUCTIONS AND RECOMMENDATIONS OF THE BARRIER COATING AND ANTIFOULING PAINT MANUFACTURERS SHOULD BE FOLLOWED EXACTLY.